Professional Licensure Disclosure

 Relocation

-Relocating during the course of a program to another state may impact if the student can remain in the program, meet the state licensure requirements and/or continue to receive federal funding.
-Prior to considering relocation, University of Hawai‘i Maui College encourages students to contact their program coordinator to discuss authorization and licensure eligibility requirements, and to research the requirements of the state to which they intend to relocate.
-Your are able to research licensure requirements by state in License Finder, sponsored by the U.S. Department of Labor.
+Relocating during the course of a program to another state may impact whether the student can remain in the program, meet the state licensure requirements, and/or continue to receive federal funding.
+Before considering relocation, Maui College encourages students to contact their program coordinator to discuss authorization and licensure eligibility requirements and to research the specific requirements of the state to which they intend to relocate.
+One suggested website for students who want to research licensure requirements by state is License Finder.

 UH Maui College Professional Licensure Disclosures